yhutter-dbm/badits/README.md

 ![Dashboard](./documentation/images/dashboard.png)

 ### About
-Just tells you who made this app and which assets etc. were used :smile:.
+Just tells you who made this app and which assets etc. were used.

+Kudos to [Open Doodles](https://www.opendoodles.com/) for those awesome illustrations :smile:.

 ![About](./documentation/images/about.png)